llingg/docs-opmanual_autolab/book/robotarium/20_charging_setup/24_BUILDING_hardware_setup_reference_tags.md

-# Setup of Reference Tags
+# Setup of Reference Tags {#autocharging-reference-tags status=Beta}

+This part helps you to place apriltags on the intersections they are needed.
+They are used for detecting Duckiebots on either maintenance intersection for Module 1 or charger intersections for Module 2.
+To seperate the apriltags that are only used for charging management, we call them reference tags.

 ## Steps

-1. Allocate the watchtowers near to the intersection in order to let it see all 3 directions: entrance/exit to the intersection and two directions to two seperate chargers
+1. Allocate the watchtowers near to the intersection in order to let it see all 3 directions: entrance/exit to the intersection and two directions to two seperate chargers.
+See[]()

->TODO: IMAGE plain intersection and watchtower position

-2. Before setting up the ground april tags, please first start the CSLAM container and then either charging manager container for module 1 with the following command :
+2. Before setting up the reference tags, please first start the CSLAM container and then either charging manager container for module 1 with the following command :

 laptop $  docker -H ![HOSTNAME].local run -it --net host --memory="800m" --memory-swap="1.8g" --privileged -v /data:/data --name charging_manager ![charging_manager_container]